Skip to content

 • Press Command+Shift+G and enter ‘~/’.

-• Click on the Go tab in the Finder bar and select Home.open home directory mac os
+• Click the Go tab in the Finder bar and select Home.open home directory mac os

-4. Now, right-click on the ‘platform-tools‘ folder icon and select the Copy “platform-tools” option from the context menu.
+4. Right-click the ‘platform-tools‘ folder icon and select the Copy “platform-tools” option from the context menu.

 5. Paste the ‘platform-tools‘ folder into the new folder you created.
 You can move this folder to any other location where you won’t accidentally delete them.
 I moved it to the root of my Macbook Pro’s storage.adb fastboot files mac os